MishterBluesky/MIP/README.md

-# MIP
+# Various Colab  tools
-Workflow for automated Protein discovery and modelling
+Workflow for automated Protein interaction and co-evolution coupling as well as a workflow for weblogo generation locally.